vermin/wazn-core-js/README.md

 ```
 async__send_funds
 ```
-* This method takes simple, familiar parameters in the form of a keyed dictionary, and has a handful of callbacks which supply pre-formed request parameters for sending directly to a MyMonero or lightweight wallet-compatible API server.
+* This method takes simple, familiar parameters in the form of a keyed dictionary, and has a handful of callbacks which supply pre-formed request parameters for sending directly to a Wazniya or lightweight wallet-compatible API server.
 Responses may be sent directly back to the callbacks' callbacks, as they are now parsed and handled entirely within the implementation.
-This function's interface used to reside in `monero_sendingFunds_utils`.
+This function's interface used to reside in `wazn_sendingFunds_utils`.
 See `tests/sendingFunds.spec.js` for example usage.

 # Contributing